Foreign reserves and own funds

-The ECB’s foreign reserves portfolio consists of US dollars, Japanese yen, gold and special drawing rights.
+The ECB’s foreign reserves portfolio consists of US dollars, Japanese yen, Chinese renminbi (CNY), gold and special drawing rights.
 The composition of the reserves changes over time, reflecting changes in the market values of invested assets, as well as the ECB’s foreign exchange and gold operations.

-The US dollar and Japanese yen reserves are actively managed by the ECB and selected euro area NCBs (acting as agents of the ECB) that wish to be involved in this operational activity.
+The US dollar, Japanese yen and Chinese renminbi (CNY) reserves are actively managed by the ECB and selected euro area NCBs (acting as agents of the ECB) that wish to be involved in this operational activity.
 NCBs can opt to pool their operational activities for the management of the ECB’s foreign reserves with other NCBs.
 Each NCB or pool of NCBs usually manages a single US dollar or Japanese yen portfolio as an agent of the ECB.

 The ECB carries out sales of gold in full conformity with the Central Bank Gold Agreement and the "Joint Statement on Gold" (see link to press releases below).
 The ECB is a signatory to these agreements.

 To see the most recent figures on official reserve assets, go to Template on international reserves and foreign currency liquidity

 For more information on international reserves, see Statistics on international reserves.

 - "Portfolio management at the ECB", Monthly Bulletin, ECB, April 2006,